talkohavy/guides/docs/programming/databases/mongodb.md

 You now should have a container running a **MongoDB server** listening on the standard MongoDB port **27017**.

+**In the next section we'll be testing the connection** to our server, stay tunned.

-You can check its logs using:
+Meanwhile, you can check the mongo server's logs using:

 ```bash
 docker logs mongo